 Authority built not from rank or title but from the willingness to be known — broken and whole.
 A framework for organizations ready to lead with authenticity.

-The wound doesn't end your story.
 Sometimes it's where the story finally begins.

 — Kato Martinez · Her Love Still Carries Us